- 10 Steps to Finding Your Happy Place (and Staying There) by Galen Pearl

 by Galen Pearl

 Suppose you had to answer the question “Do you want to be happy?” what would your answer be?
 Obviously (hopefully) “yes”.
 Unfortunately, most of us have no idea what will make us happy and when we do get around to thinking about it, we tend to postpone it to the future, and as Galen so aptly puts it, “hold our happiness hostage to some future circumstances” making it dependent on a series of events likely to happen in the future.

-This book is a treasure that shows you how to cultivate happy habits that nurture self-awareness – because you see, happiness is an inside job!
+10 Steps To Finding Your Happy Place (And Staying There) is a treasure that shows you how to cultivate happy habits that nurture self-awareness – because you see, happiness is an inside job!
 It is up to us to choose happiness and when we make it a habit, it is easy to arrive at your happy place and stay there.
-Galen hastens to add that “Happy Place is not a place of unrelenting inner sunshine” Rather, it is a place of refuge and spiritual sustenance, contented fulfillment.
+Galen hastens to add that “Happy Place is not a place of unrelenting inner sunshine”.
+Rather, it is a place of refuge and spiritual sustenance, contented fulfillment.

-I loved Ken Wert’s and Sandra Pawula’s thoughts on the book under “Praise for 10 steps” and I’d add “un-put-downable”.
+Galen’s book is literally “un-put-downable”.
 I began reading with a smile – often laughing, crying a little, making notes – and when I finished the book, I just held it close to my heart, with a wonderful sense of peace.

 Here are the chapters from the book: (These 10 steps are listed in the sidebar of Galen’s blog and her book follows the same pattern)

 Step 1.
 Give yourself permission to be happy

 Chapter 1 urges us to dwell on what happiness means to us, identify what holds us back and give ourselves permission to be happy, followed by making the choices that will lead to our greatest happiness.
 Why would one NOT want to be happy when happiness means health, longevity, a stronger immune system, higher self-esteem and success among other things?

 Most people are about as happy as they make up their minds to be.